...

 I often speak with buyers who feel confused when choosing between dry and wet saunas1.
 Too much mixed information creates doubt.
 A wrong choice can increase costs and reduce real usage later.

-Many people think a dry sauna2 is simple heat.
-In reality, the system design matters a lot.
-A poor setup leads to uneven temperature and safety risks.
+Many people think a dry sauna is just simple heat.
+In reality, the system design matters.
+Poor setups cause uneven temperatures and safety risks.

-A dry sauna works by heating the air3 with electric or wood heaters while keeping humidity very low.
+A dry sauna works by heating the air2 using electric or wood heaters while keeping humidity very low.

 How dry sauna heat is generated

-A heater warms stones.
-These stones release stable heat into the room.
-The air temperature rises evenly.
+A heater warms sauna stones.
+These stones store and release heat evenly into the space, raising air temperature in a controlled way.

-From my experience working with Holie sauna projects, dry saunas feel direct and intense.
-Sweat appears fast.
-Breathing feels dry.
-This type suits users who enjoy strong heat and short sessions.
+From real project experience, dry saunas feel direct and intense.
+Sweat appears quickly, and breathing feels dry.
+This makes them suitable for users who prefer strong heat and shorter sessions.

-Dry saunas are widely used in gyms and hotels because maintenance is simple.
-Installation is also easier compared to steam systems.
-Power planning remains the main concern.
+Dry saunas are commonly used in gyms and hotels because maintenance is simple and installation is easier than steam systems.
+Power planning remains the main technical consideration.

 What Is a Wet Sauna Steam Sauna and How Is It Different?